nickmflorin/stockings/README.md

 ##### 1.2.a.ii Node Version

-Now that [nvm] is installed, we need to use it to establish the correct version of [node], 20, that is suitable for this project.
-This project's repository comes equipped with a `.nvmrc` file that automatically tells [nvm] what version of [node] to use - but that version may still need to be installed.
+Now that [nvm] is installed, you need to use it to establish the correct version of [node], 20, that is required for this application.
+This project's repository comes equipped with a `.nvmrc` file in the root folder - which is responsible for communicating to [nvm] which version of [node] to use for the project.
+However, that specific version of [node] may still need to be installed via [nvm].

-First, instruct [nvm] to use the [node] version specified by the `.nvmrc` file with the following
+First, instruct [nvm] to use the [node] version specified by the `.nvmrc` file by executing the following command from the root of the repository:
-command:

 ```bash
 $ nvm use